The Seven Great Ages of Mankind

 These Seven Great Ages or Dispensations, begin in Genesis and end in the Book of Revelations, giving us a complete overview of the history and timeline of God’s Word.
-They show the times and the seasons of mankind, the promises and the judgments of God and most importantly of all, the uncovering of an undying love of God, toward the people He created.
-The below is a very brief overview of that amazing history and shows us where and when, the fictional Tribulation Soldier publications fit into that very real and non-fictional timeline.
-So, let’s start from the beginning, so that we can understand the end….
+They show the times and the seasons of mankind, the promises and the judgments of God and most importantly of all, the uncovering of the undying love of God, toward the people He created.
+The below is a very brief overview of that amazing history and shows us where and when the fictional Tribulation Soldier publications fit into that very real and non-fictional timeline.
+So, let’s start from the beginning so that we can understand the end….

 The First Age ‘The Edenic Dispensation’